Mobile ECMO support helps patients' lungs recover after an emergency

 Her blood oxygen levels stabilized, but after five days she developed acute respiratory distress syndrome, or inflammation of the lungs that severely limits oxygen intake.
 Normally, a person should be at 90 percent oxygenation or more, but Schroeder’s crashed below 75 percent.
 Doctors were giving her mechanical ventilation with maximum levels of oxygen, and despite the medical team’s best efforts, her family feared she wouldn’t survive.

-Her physician contacted UChicago Medicine's acute cardiopulmonary support/ECMO program.
+Her physician contacted a physician from the acute cardiopulmonary support/ECMO program at UChicago Medicine.
 ECMO, or extracorporeal membrane oxygenation, is a process that uses a pump to circulate blood through an artificial lung that oxygenates the blood.
-The ECMO team felt the patient was a candidate for ECMO support and decided to use it as an emergency measure.
+Song and his team felt the patient was a candidate for ECMO support and decided to use it as an emergency measure.

 They flew to Elmhurst on a UChicago Aeromedical Network (UCAN) helicopter with a portable ECMO unit.
 Schroeder’s oxygen levels started to go up quickly after the team started treatment, and they flew her back to the main UChicago Medicine campus in Hyde Park.